A Fantastic Woman: Plot

+She goes to meet detective Adriana who insists a physical exam must be performed because Marina did not meet with her after work the day prior.
+When Marina tries to refuse the exam, the detective warns that doing so will result in an investigation being opened against her.
+She is forced to be photographed nude to check for any signs of bruising or injury.

 Gabo calls Marina and tells her that Orlando will be cremated, and he wants her to have some of the ashes.
-Marina prepares to move out of Orlando's apartment and attends the wake.
+Marina prepares to move out of Orlando's apartment and discovers Bruno has taken Diabla.

+Wanda, her sister, and Gastón, Wanda's partner, warn her to let it go, but she decides to attend the wake.
 Upon her arrival, Sonia demands that Marina leave, and Gabo follows her out and apologizes.
-Later, Bruno and his friends accost Marina, threatening and wrapping her face in scotch tape before leaving her in an alleyway.
-Marina then walks to a gay club where she meets a man and spends the night with Wanda and Gastón.
+Later, Bruno and his friends accost and kidnap Marina, threatening her and wrapping her face in scotch tape before leaving her in an alleyway.
+Marina then walks to a gay club where she meets a man and later hallucinates seeing Orlando.
+Later she spends the night with Wanda and Gastón.

+She decides to visit a sauna where Orlando had left a numbered key.
+She nervously enters the sauna and books in before locating the lockers and opening Orlando's, only to find it empty.
 The next day, Marina discovers the details of Orlando's funeral in the newspaper.
-Wanda and Gastón warn her to let it go, but she decides to visit a sauna where Orlando had left a numbered key.
-She nervously enters the sauna and books in before locating the lockers and opening Orlando's, only to find it empty.

 After the funeral ceremony, Marina is confronted by Orlando's family who insult her, prompting her to climb on top of their car and demand her dog back.
 She follows an employee into the morgue and sees Orlando's body before his cremation.

 In the final scene, Marina is seen running with Diabla and later singing an opera recital to a packed audience.